davidkellis/able/README.md

 Able supports meta-programming in the form of compile-time macros.

 Macros are special code-emitting functions that capture a code template and emit a filled in template at each call site.
+Macro function parameters all have type `AstNode`.
 When a macro is invoked, the expressions supplied as arguments remain unevaluated, and are passed in as AST nodes.
 Within the body of the macro function, any placeholders in the code template are filled in, or replaced, by interpolating the function's arguments into the template at the placeholder locations.

 Macro definitions take the form:
 ```
-macro <name of macro function>(<parameters>) {
+macro <name of macro function>(<parameters>) -> AstNode {
   <pre-template logic goes here>
   `<template goes here>`
 }
 ```

-All macros return a value of type AstNode.
-The backtick-enclosed template is a syntax-literal representation of an AstNode.
+All macro functions return a value of type `AstNode`.
+The backtick-enclosed template is a syntax-literal representation of an `AstNode` - when a backtick-enclosed template is evaluated at a call site, the backtick expression evaluates to an `AstNode` value.
+The resulting `AstNode` value may be bound to a local variable identifier and inspected/printed if desired, and/or may be immediately returned from the macro function.

-Templates may include tags that inject values into the template or evaluate arbitrary code.
-The two types of supported tags are
+Templates may include jinja-style placeholders/"tags" that inject values into the template or evaluate arbitrary code when the template is realized/evaluated.
+The two placeholder notations are:
-- `<%= expression %>` - Value or expression insertion tags
+- `{{ expression }}` - Value or expression insertion
-- `<% expression %>` - Code evaluation tags
+- `{% expression %}` - Code evaluation

-The invocation of a macro function injects the returned AstNode into the AST - or equivalently, substitutes the returned expression into the source code - at the call site.
+The invocation of a macro function injects the returned `AstNode` into the AST - or equivalently, substitutes the returned expression into the source code - at the call site.

 For example:
 ```
 macro defineJsonEncoder(type) {
   `
-  fn encode(val: <%= type %>) -> String {
+  fn encode(val: {{ type }}) -> String {
     b = StringBuilder()
-    <% for (fieldName, fieldType) in typeof(type).fields { %>
+    {% for (fieldName, fieldType) in typeof(type).fields { %}
-      b << json.encode<%= fieldType %>Field("<%= fieldName %>", val.<%= fieldName %>)
+      b << json.encode{{ fieldType }}Field("{{ fieldName }}", val.{{ fieldName }})
-    <% } %>
+    {% } %}
     b.toString
   }
   `